Skip to content

 Example: Imagine you want to store an RGB colour as a single number in the database, but in your application, you want to handle it as an object with R, G & B properties as a number.
 You can define a type adapter as:

-import { DefaultTypeAdapter, TypeAdapter } from "ts-sql-query/TypeAdapter"
+import { type DefaultTypeAdapter, type TypeAdapter } from "ts-sql-query" // or "ts-sql-query/TypeAdapter"

 interface RgbColor {r: number, g: number, b: number}